jwj1342/jwj1342.github.io/_pages/about.md

 # Current Research

-- ACGs: Agents Can Generate SQL by Querying Trees Like Expert
+## **ACGs: Agents Can Generate SQL by Querying Trees Like Expert**

+_📝 Under review at ICLR 2026_

 Designed a novel framework to enhance the accuracy of LLM-based agents in complex NL2SQL tasks for enterprise scenarios.
-Simulated human data scientists’ database exploration via Monte Carlo search, leveraging the discovered structural information to guide SQL generation for challenging queries.
-Preliminary evaluation on benchmarks such as Spider 2.0 shows promising results.
+Simulated human data scientists' database exploration via Monte Carlo search, leveraging the discovered structural information to guide SQL generation for challenging queries.
+Preliminary evaluation on benchmarks such as **Spider 2.0** shows promising results.

-- Paper2Beamer
+---

+## **Paper2Beamer**

+_📝 Under review at CHI 2026_

 Developed a system leveraging an LLM-based agent to convert academic papers into presentation slides.
-Investigated interactive slide modification with humans in the loop, drawing on concepts from human-computer interaction and educational theory.
+Investigated interactive slide modification with humans in the loop, drawing on concepts from **human-computer interaction** and **educational theory**.

 # Skills